An Introduction to Relevance Theory

 From the hearer’s point of view, to understand an utterance is to recover the overtly intended interpretation through an inferential process.

 After the proposal of RT, many papers and books, both abroad and at home, concerning with it and its applications came into being.
 From the late 1980s, some scholars at home began to introduce RT and its application.
 Shen Jiaxuan, Zhang Yafei, Lin Kenan, He Ziran, Liu Shaozhong et al are the first ones to publish papers about relevant aspects of this theory.

 Application of RT in Translation

-In the perspective of RT, translation is a dynamic process.
+From the perspective of RT, translation is a dynamic process.
 So we cannot simply say which translation method is better than the other.
-The translator should use various methods according to particular translation purpose, the text typology and the specific context.
-But the most important thing is that the method the translator uses in certain context must accord with the optimal relevance, that is to say, to achieve adequate contextual effects on the target language text reader’s part without unnecessary processing effort.
+The translator should use various methods according to the particular translation purpose, the text typology, and the specific context.
+But the most important thing is that the method the translator uses in a certain context must accord with the optimal relevance, that is to say, to achieve adequate contextual effects on the target language text reader’s part without unnecessary processing effort.